wp-plugins/ewire-payment-module-for-woocommerce/readme.txt

 Installation of the module

-1. Upload `gateways.ewiredirect.php` to the `/wp-content/plugins/` directory
+1. Upload folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Fill out the needed values in the WooCommerce Payment Gateways page